LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 Builtin types
 =============

-The following object types can be created used insided templates:
+The following object types can be created and used insided templates:

 *	strings
 *	integers